-How do you keep 10,000 employees together, who always work in cross-functional teams and are spread throughout several countries?
+How do you keep 10,000 employees engaged and together, who always work in cross-functional teams and are spread throughout several countries?

 You renew yourself.
 From being a giant to becoming a hypermodern giant.
 That’s what Fortum did, and simultaneously took the opportunity to rework its view of leadership and its employee philosophy.